Vericel Corporation (VCEL): History, Ownership, Mission, How It Works & Makes Money

 Product/Service Target Market Key Features

-MACI (autologous cultured chondrocytes on porcine collagen membrane) Patients with symptomatic, full-thickness cartilage defects of the knee; Orthopedic surgeons specializing in sports medicine and cartilage repair.
-Uses patient's own cartilage cells (chondrocytes), grown on a resorbable collagen membrane; requires a single surgical procedure for implantation after initial biopsy.
+MACI (Autologous Cultured Chondrocytes) Adult patients with symptomatic, full-thickness cartilage defects of the knee.
+Uses a patient's own cartilage cells (chondrocytes) grown on a resorbable porcine collagen membrane; requires a single surgical implantation.

-Epicel (cultured epidermal autografts) Patients with deep dermal or full-thickness burns covering a large total body surface area (typically >30%); Specialized burn centers and surgeons.
-Provides permanent skin replacement using sheets of cultured skin cells derived from a small biopsy of the patient's unburned skin; life-saving potential for extensive burns.
+Epicel (Cultured Epidermal Autografts) Patients with deep dermal or full-thickness burns covering 30% or more of total body surface area.
+Provides permanent skin replacement using sheets of cultured epidermal cells derived from a small, unburned skin biopsy; a life-saving treatment for catastrophic burns.

 Vericel Corporation (VCEL) How It Makes Money